 In South Africa, this points to greater opportunities than previously for sweet bakery snacks with added fiber and reduced sugar.
 Flounders also highlights the positive response of Saudi Arabian women to healthier options.

 “This suggests there could be potential for gender-specific products,” he adds.

 As in many other parts of the world, an increasing number of consumers in the Middle East and Africa are concerned about their health – and with good reason.
 The International Diabetes Federation predicts, for example, that the number of people with diabetes in the region will more than double from 2015 to 2040.

 New sweet bakery launches that are either sugar-free or enriched with fiber may still have a low market share in the region.
 But, says Innova, they are growing at a double-digit rate.

 Flounders remarks, “Sugar reduction is a particular challenge for the sweet bakery segment, as consumers still expect an indulgent taste and texture.
 Bakery products in the Middle East and Africa are traditionally also very sweet.

 “At DuPont, we are already working on healthier sweet bakery concepts with a number of customers.
 In the light of the current trends, we expect to do even more work of this nature in the future.”

-To learn more about the DuPont Nutrition & Health sweet baked goods consumer survey, see our infographics and download our white papers.
+To learn more about the DuPont Nutrition & Biosciences sweet baked goods consumer survey, see our infographics and download our white papers.